How should you write a sentence?

 - and who spoke in a New York accent,

-…said they’d applied too much whitening cream.”
+…said she’d applied too much whitening cream.”

 |Yeah, I love sentences too.
 That’s why I created this online course in how to write a better sentence.